mongodb/chatbot/docs/docs/evaluation/command-reference.md

 The MongoDB Chatbot Evaluation CLI has the following commands.

-You must first install the CLI before you can run it.
+You must install the CLI before you can run it.
 See the [installation documentation](./index.md#install).

 For all commands, you can use the `--help` flag to get more information about the command.